 Riemer & Braunstein News Alert, April 3, 2020

-Macken is serving as a co-chair of the Boston Bar Association Bankruptcy Section (9/2019).
+Macken served as a co-chair of the Boston Bar Association Bankruptcy Section (2019 to 2021).
 She previously served as a co-chair for the Membership Committee and the Communications Committee.

 Macken served on the panel appointed by the First Circuit Court of Appeals to select bankruptcy judges (2019).